SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Volta Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 31, 2022 - (NYSE: VLTA)

-NEW YORK, April 20, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Volta Inc..
+NEW YORK, April 27, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Volta Inc.

 Shareholders who purchased shares of VLTA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.